rbisdorff/Digraph3/docSphinx/tutorial.rst

 Symmetric and transitive closures .................................

 Symmetric and transitive closure in-site constructors are also available (see :numref:`strongComponents`).
 Note that it is a good idea, before going ahead with these in-site operations who irreversibly modify the original *dg* object, to previously make a backup version of *dg*.
-The simplest storage method, always provided by the generic :py:func:`diggraphs.Digraph.save()`, writes out in a named file the python content of the Digraph object in string representation.
+The simplest storage method, always provided by the generic :py:func:`digraphs.Digraph.save()`, writes out in a named file the python content of the Digraph object in string representation.

 .. code-block:: pycon
    :linenos: